After you have installed Oracle Business Process Management, you can configure the domain, which you can also extend for high availability.

 By default, server instances in a cluster use unicast to communicate with one another.
 If you want to change your cluster communications to use multicast, see Considerations for Choosing Unicast or Multicast in Administering Clusters for Oracle WebLogic Server.

 You can also use Oracle Fusion Middleware Control to create clusters.
 In this case, you can configure cluster communication (unicast or multicast) as you go through cluster creation steps.
-See Create and configure clusters in Oracle WebLogic Server Administration Console Online Help.
+For more information, see Create and configure clusters in Oracle WebLogic Server Administration Console Online Help.

 For more information about this screen, see Clusters in Creating WebLogic Domains Using the Configuration Wizard.